When Priorities Make an Unexpected Shift in Your Life

 Deer in the real estate headlights

 I have very little experience dealing with the real estate world.
-We bought our first house on a real estate contract and a handshake, and although the process of buying our current house was slightly more traditional, New Mexico seems to be a whole lot less complicated—and less expensive.
+We bought our first house on a real estate contract and a handshake, and although the process of buying our current house was slightly more traditional, real estate exchanges in New Mexico seems to be a whole lot less complicated—and less expensive.

 So I went in cold and fairly overwhelmed, but I suddenly had several people call ME, most referred by friends in the area.
 I met with four potential realtors, one of whom fell in love with the place and called the next day with a cash offer and a plan to renovate and flip the place!

 A friend with a great deal of real-estate experience advised me to jump on the offer.
-Since my main goal was to not have the condo, and all of its related expenses, in my life any longer than necessary, I called her back and we were good to go.
+Since my main goal was to get this property, and all of its related expenses, out of my life as soon as possible, I called her back and we were good to go.
 There were many hoops to jump through, but everything passed and a date was set up for the closing.
 Meanwhile…

 What do I do with all her stuff?

 I had this moment of insanity where I actually considered this.
-But even a conservative estimate of the costs of the truck, the hotels and meals along a drive back (which would take close to a week), insurance, as I took everything to a place where I have no room for it made no sense.
+But even a conservative estimate of the costs of the truck, the hotels and meals along a drive back (which would take close to a week), and insurance, as I took everything to a place where I have absolutely no room to place or store it made no sense.

 I spent days taking photos of everything—furniture, figurines, beaded purses, books, glassware, china, kitchenware, silver, artwork.
 A lifetime, much of it a part of my lifetime.
 I texted hundreds of images to about a dozen different thrift shops and consignment stores, buyers and sellers.
-(No WiFi in the condo.
+(And with no WiFi in the condo.
 I’ve never appreciated my phone more.)